thomasluizon/terminal-settings/Readme.md

 **Font not rendering correctly?**
 Make sure you installed a Nerd Font and set it in Windows Terminal settings.

+**PSReadLine virtual terminal error?**
+This is a warning when running PowerShell through certain contexts (like git bash or redirected output).
+It's safe to ignore or disable that specific option in the profile.

 ## Reference